John XI bar Mawdyono: Biography

 John travelled to Turbessel, the capital of the County of Edessa, where he was consecrated as patriarch in the Latin church on 17 February 1130, with Joscelin I in attendance.
 John pardoned Abu Ghalib bar Sabuni, former Bishop of Edessa, and the former bishop of Segestan, both of whom had been deposed by Athanasius VI.
 The former bishop of Segestan was offered the dioceses of Samosata and Samha, but the local Syriac Orthodox population rejected him and he subsequently joined the Knights Templar.
-John resided at K'esun, a town within the County of Edessa, and ordained three bishops.
+John resided at Kaysun, a town within the County of Edessa, and ordained three bishops.
 John administered the Syriac Orthodox Church prior to his death in 1137.